A physical perspective on lithium therapy: An old and new perspective on lithium therapy

 Introducing lithium would seem counterintuitive at first, since lithium ions would exacerbate this condition, not counteract it.
 But, as the body takes action, lipid phase becomes disordered and moves away from transition.
 The membrane phase is less sensitive and the membrane buffers at optimal level.
 This is a universal cellular adaptation for most living tissue, but, for some reason, only partially present in the bipolar population.
 This indicates that bipolar disorder is to some extent a lipid-metabolism disorder. \\

-The reduction in headaches and other forms of pain during lithium response may follow naturally from the decreased calcium reactivity and healing effect on nerve hyperactivity.
-Peripheral pain sensitivity follows the level of intracellular calcium, and headache episodes are tied to increased oxidation and mitochondrial dysfunction \cite{wang_energy_2023}.
-Regulated calcium reactivity and decreased nerve activity would therefore both decrease pain sensitivity and treat the root cause of the pain. \\\\

 Diurnal periodicity could be of a similar nature as the nerve signal.
 A slow 24-hour variation of cellular membrane phase could lower cellular response and activity level at night-time and raise it during the day-time, as it is reported in literature \cite{allen_membrane_2017, emery_circadian_2012}.
 How the lipid matrix phase shift would affect the amplitude and period of such a system is currently not known, and we can therefore not say for sure that the period elongation caused by lithium response is due to melting point depression.
 Some indication is found in the circadian regulation of body temperature and thyroid stimulating hormone (TSH), where studies show disruptions in nocturnal and mean daily body temperature during affective episodes.
 Studies have found elevated nocturnal and mean-day temperatures in depressed patients \cite{souetre_twenty-four-hour_1988, mason_elevated_2024, avery_nocturnal_1982} and in patients receiving lithium therapy \cite{ mellerup_lithium_1978}, while manic patients exhibit large fluctuations and even episodes of decreased temperatures \cite{pflug_manic-depressive_1981, nikitopoulou_change_1976}.
+The decrease in circadian period observed in the lithium-responsive bipolar population at a low dose of lithium \cite{mccarthy_chronotype_2019} might in fact be lithium ions' direct impact on the biological clock, melting point elevation, in this special case unconcealed due to an impaired metabolic response.
 In this paper we have drawn a loose parallel between the period elongation of the diurnal rhythm of \textit{in vitro} neurons and fibroblasts to slowed heart rates in patients undergoing lithium treatment and anesthesia, but this is still speculative.\\

 \textit{Lithium withdrawal effects and drug interactions}\\ What would then happen if we were to remove lithium from a lithium-responsive subject having undergone long-term lithium therapy?
 The ions may leave the body much faster than membrane lipid composition has time to adapt to.
 The balance between the dehydrating, solidifying presence of the ions and the adapted membrane would therefore be unbalanced.
 Initially, the membrane would thus be \textit{more} fluid than optimal, and the melting point of the nerve membrane would be \textit{depressed}.
 The subject would be expected to feel sedated for a few days as the body catches up.
 As the membrane re-normalizes, a bipolar patient would regain their hyperexcitable, manic state. \\